 At the entry-level, people get into fitness with a high school diploma.
 Trainers also have undergraduate qualifications in exercise science, exercise physiology, or sports medicine.
 Others have taken up masters or doctorate fitness programs.

 Apart from the above educational background, branching out to group workouts requires Group Fitness Certification.
 Prior certification as a personal trainer is recommended, but not required.
 Your experience as a personal trainer can help you transition into group exercise with ease.

 Several organizations offer Group Fitness Certification.

 We at the Athletics and Fitness Association of America (AFAA) offer comprehensive, hands-on experience in group exercise training.
-The course is NCCA certified and covers diverse topics such as training modalities, fitness business management, nutrition, etc.
+The course covers diverse topics such as training modalities, fitness business management, nutrition, etc.